IvanGDR/Add-External-IP-DNS-to-SSL-certs-as-SAN-to-a-K8S-cluster-already-deployed-by-kubeadm/README.md

 ```

-In order to be as least intrussive as possible  the generated ConfigMap named `kubeadm-config` located in the kube-system namespace is going to be used.
+In order to be as least intrusive as possible the generated ConfigMap named `kubeadm-config` located in the kube-system namespace is going to be used.

 ### Updating API server's certificate

-As mentioned the cluster was deployed using kubeadm and the certificate just included the internal IP of the cluster  therefore we can use kubeadm to update the API server's certificates to include the extrenal IP as part of the certificate SAN list.
+As mentioned the cluster was deployed using kubeadm and the certificate just included the internal IP of the cluster, therefore, we can use kubeadm to update the API server's certificates to include the external IP as part of the certificate SAN list.

 I am saving a copy of this config file in my home directory using the name `kubeadm.yaml`.

 ```
 $ kubectl -n kube-system get configmap kubeadm-config -o jsonpath='{.data.ClusterConfiguration}' > kubeadm.yaml